Chinmaykd21/poll-manager/README.md

 ### Vote

 - Displays the voting buttons for each option.
+- Buttons are labeled with superhero names.
 - Disables buttons once the winner is declared.

 ### Results

-- Displays vote counts for each option.
+- Displays superhero names and their vote counts.
 - Displays the winner or a tie message.
 - Disables the "View Winner" button if no votes are cast.